nus-cs2103-AY2324S1/ip/docs/README.md

     2. [E] [] Meeting (from: Oct 10 2023 11:00 AM to: Oct 10 2023 13:00 PM)
 ```
 ### `note` - Adding note
-EchoBot will add your note with title and content into the note list.
+echobot.main.EchoBot will add your note with title and content into the note list.

 Format: `note TITLE::CONTENT`